 - Any person who believes they have been subjected to racial or other biased-based policing may file a complaint with the agency and/or the attorney general's office.

 - Complaints can be made directly to KUPD-KC by contacting any on-duty employee, making a submission to the Chief of Police via the “Ask the Chief” page, or completing a Citizen Complaint Form.
-The form can be submitted via mail or hand delivered to 2100 W 36th Ave.
+The form can be submitted via mail or hand-delivered to 2100 W 36th Ave.
 Suite 115 Kansas City, KS 66103.
-Complainants will be contacted by the assigned investigator with 3 business days for follow up.
-The compliant will typically be resolved in less than 45 days.
+Complainants will be contacted by the assigned investigator with 3 business days for follow-up.
+The complaint will typically be resolved in less than 45 days.
 The assigned investigator will notify the complainant of the resolution and/or need for time extensions.

 - No person who believes they have been subjected to racial or other biased-based policing shall be discouraged, intimidated, or coerced from filing such a complaint.